steelbrain/ucompiler-plugin-browserify/README.md

 # UCompiler-Plugin-Babel

 This is a Babel support package for UCompiler.
-To compile your files using babel, simply start them with `'use babel'`.
+It'll automatically bundle all of the requires into the out file of the importer file.

 ## How to Use